 Concerns over climate change are leading to new laws restricting the use of refrigerants common in air-conditioning systems.
-Emerging government regulations at the state, national, and international levels are calling for the phase-out of refrigerants with high Global Warming Potential (GWP).
+Emerging government regulations at the state, national, and international levels want to phase-out refrigerants with high Global Warming Potential (GWP).
 Such refrigerants are thousands of times more polluting than carbon dioxide.

 These new regulations have emerged within the last year, with a short time window to achieve compliance.
-This poses a variety of challenges for residential and commercial HVAC equipment manufacturers, who are not only being mandated to develop new and environmentally friendly, Low Global Warming (LGW) refrigerants and cooling systems, but also to be able to detect and react to refrigerant leaks (per, e.g., ASHRAE Standard 15 and UL 60335-2-40).
+This poses a variety of challenges for residential and commercial HVAC equipment manufacturers.
+This is an issue because firstly, manufacturers are being mandated to develop new and environmentally friendly, Low Global Warming (LGW) refrigerants and cooling systems.
+Secondly, they must be able to react to and conduct refrigerant leak detection (per, e.g., ASHRAE Standard 15 and UL 60335-2-40) with refrigerant gas sensors.
 This is because next-generation refrigerants such as R32, R454b are flammable (ASHRAE safety classification 2L or A2L) at certain concentrations in the air.

-Actively detecting leaks is therefore a matter of both safety and environmental protection—one that has made refrigerant gas sensor technology a rapidly emerging global market.
+Refrigerant leak detection with the refrigerant gas sensor is therefore a matter of both safety and environmental protection—one that has made refrigerant gas sensors a rapidly emerging global market.

 Environmentally-Induced Refrigerant Leaks